 The University Student Health Insurance Plan (U-SHIP) generally is available to all registered students, their spouse or domestic partner, and dependent child(ren).
-Exceptions: Students in the Booth School of Business Evening and Weekend, SSA Evening, and the MLA programs are not eligible to enroll in U-SHIP.
-Doctoral students in Extended Residence are also not eligible to enroll in U-SHIP.
+Students in designated "opt-in" programs are eligible to enroll on a voluntary basis and should contact their Dean of Students for more information.
+For additional information on programs that qualify to opt-in to U-SHIP coverage, see http://studenthealth.uchicago.edu/page/opt-insurance-coverage.